 Fringe Fringe is a Melbourne festival running 29 September to 18 October.
 Artists and producers first.
-Six commitments that will not move.
+Six proposals we want to talk through together.
 This page is the long version of why and how.

 Same city, same spirit, different rules.
 Makers first.
-Punters welcome.
+Audiences welcome.
 Venues respected.

 A governing board made up of people familiar with the day-to-day reality of being a working performer.
 Governance shouldn't drift from the stage.
-CEO tenures capped at five years so the festival can't calcify around any one person's vision.
+We propose capping chief executive tenures at five years so the festival can't calcify around any one person's vision.

 A reasonable registration paid by all participants, artists and venues alike.
 Free for the first year of Fringe Fringe.
 From year two on, a published fee that's fair and reasonable.

-Our cut of ticket sales is 5%, locked forever.
+Our cut of ticket sales is five percent, locked forever.
 Every festival takes a share to fund the resources artists rely on, that's normal and that's fair.
 Locking the rate means we can't quietly grow our take year after year.

-No festival managed venues.
+The festival should not also be running its own venues.
 When a festival programs the shows, runs the venues, and hands out the awards, that's three conflicts of interest in one chair.
 We pick a lane: connect artists, audiences and venues.
 Nothing more.

 Judge attendance is published, not their names, just the fact they were in the room.
 A fairer open system that keeps us accountable.
 Attendees may even form an academy-like model.

 Humans have been trading for millennia.
-We believe artists can make a living sharing their craft, we're not anti-money, we're anti-extraction.
-It starts with a fair cut, and fair fees, and a structure that doesn't squeeze the people doing the work.
+We believe artists can make a living sharing their craft.
+We're not anti-money, we're anti-extraction.
+It starts with a fair cut, fair fees, and a structure that doesn't squeeze the people doing the work.